philipbrowne/Timely-Users-API/README.md

 ### User **Routes**

 **GET /users/** - Returns list of all users.
-Authorization required: Logged In as User or Admin.
+Authorization required: Logged In as Admin with Bearer Token.

 **POST /users/** - Adds a new user.
 This is not the registration endpoint --- instead, this is only for admin users to add new users.
 The new user being added can be an admin using the isAdmin property (true/false).
 Required: {username, password, firstName, lastName, email}